MintMCP

 • Support teams query customer data without accessing payment information

-LLM Proxy for Coding Agent Governance
+Agent Monitor for Coding Agent Governance

 • MCP Inventory: Complete visibility into installed MCPs and their permissions

-• Security Guardrails: Block dangerous commands in real-time
+• Security Guardrails: Block dangerous commands in real time

 • Command History: Complete audit trail for security review